Our morning farmstay experience: "Melanie's farm"

 Our white 'Jemina Puddleduck' Aylesburys are very popular with everybody.
 See if you can take a photo of them all in a row.
 They waddle along in a comical fashion, tending to follow the leader, usually Harry, our drake with the curly tail who keeps his wives well 'in line'.
 The ducklings are so cute - they start off as yellow balls of fluff and you can see how they have grown day by day.

-We usually have a number of beautiful bronze turkeys, the babies were actually quite pretty and fluffy.
-Our daddy turkey, Timothy, is much admired and photographed as he can display his tail feathers in a beautiful peacock-like way and has even been accused of being a peacock!!
+We have one male turkey, who is much admired and photographed as he can display his tail feathers in a beautiful peacock-like way and has even been accused of being a peacock!!

-When we have eggs available, over the summer months, we do try to hatch ducks, chickens or turkeys for our guests to enjoy.
+When we have eggs available, over the summer months, we do try to hatch ducks or chickens for our guests to enjoy.
 It is amazing to see how quickly they can grow, even during the course of a week.

 Our Shetland pony Snowflake enjoys being groomed and led around the paddock.

 In the summer we often keep a couple of pigs, their antics are always very popular and they usually run over to the fence when they see you.
 They love a treat of banana skins or vegetable peelings.
 We do find that being able to feed the pigs the scraps does encourage children to eat more fruit and veg!
 We currently have kune kune pet pigs.
 They are supposed to be grass eaters, but sometimes they are guilty of digging too.
 We let them free range our fields in the summer, but confine them over winter when they are most likely to dig.

 We have a mischievous pedigree pygmy goat called Badger.
 He will nibble most things, and is an excellent escape artists and capable of hurdling very high fences if so inclined.
 He loves eating pieces of carrot from your hand.